zonArt/openlp/documentation/manual/source/bibles.rst

 **About OSIS Formatted Bibles**

 OSIS is a format intended to provide a common format for Bibles.
 More information can be found out here: http://www.bibletechnologies.net/

+If you have any software installed that is part of the Sword Project http://www.crosswire.org/sword/index.jsp it can be easily converted.

 Importing OSIS files is very simple.
 Select your OSIS Bible file and click :guilabel:`Next`